zhuyilun0409/zhuyilun0409.github.io/_pages/about.md

 ---
-layout: archive
+permalink: /
 title: "About Me"
-permalink: /
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 I am an undergraduate student majoring in Computer Science and Technology at Chien-Shiung Wu College, Southeast University.